NREL/jade/docs/source/spark_jobs.rst

    and 5 cores.
 Most compute nodes in NREL's HPC have 96 GiB of memory.
 If you acquire nodes with 192 GiB then double the executor memory.
 7. View the changes to your ``config.json`` if desired.
+8. If you are using compute nodes with slow internal storage, consider setting ``use_tmpfs_for_scratch`` to true.
+Note that this reduces availabe worker memory by half and you'll need to adjust ``spark.executor.memory`` accordingly.
+You can set the option in ``config.json`` or by passing ``-U`` to the ``jade config spark`` command.
-8. Consider whether you want your jobs to be run inside or outside the container (default is inside).
+9. Consider whether you want your jobs to be run inside or outside the container (default is inside).
    Jade will run each job outside the container if the ``run_user_script_outside_container`` option is set to true.
 You can set the option for each job in ``config.json`` or by passing ``-r`` to the ``jade config spark`` command.
 If you do run your script outside of the container, Jade will still set Spark environment variables to point to your local, customizable Spark config directory.
+10. Set ``collect_worker_logs`` to true if your jobs are getting logs of errors.
+These can grow large.
-9. Submit the jobs with ``jade submit-jobs config.json``.
+11. Submit the jobs with ``jade submit-jobs config.json``.
 Jade will create a new cluster for each job, running them sequentially.

 Debugging Problems
 ==================